jwashin/jsonrpc2-dart/README.md

 Client Implementation Details
 --------------

+There are two client implementations provided here, one for dart in web pages, and one using dart:io library.
-This client implementation is for web (HTTP) client only.
-It shouldn't take much effort to revisit this code for other transports.
+These client implementations work mostly the same, and are for web (HTTP) client only, but it shouldn't take much effort to repurpose this code for other transports.

+For a web page client (using dart:http),

         import 'package:jsonrpc2/jsonrpc_client.dart';

+or, for a web client in a "console" script (using dart:io),

+        import 'package:jsonrpc2/jsonrpc_io_client.dart';

 On a web server somewhere out there, there is a url that has the methods you need.